samox03/habitTracker_Python/README.md

 The user can edit the descriptiption or the habit frequency.

 ### Check Off a habit
 The user is asked to check off a habit at least once in the predefined periodicity.
-He can do so by selecting the from the main menu.
+He can do so by selecting this option from the main menu.
+A habit can just be checked off once in a period.
+The checking off of a habit gets registered by the period_counter by +1.
+The period counter resets to 0 if a habit gets missed in the preset period.
+In the period_archive the highest value of the period counter gets stored.

+### Show Habits
+Shows a table of all the stored habits along with their information of Name, Description, Periodicity and the next Deadlinedate.